 Make sure your dog has a cosy and safe place to escape to in the home- often a familiar, quiet and dimly lit room will be more comforting.
 In the weeks leading up to fireworks make sure they enjoy this space by encouraging, but not forcing them, to spend restful time there and giving treats and affection in this space to reinforce a positive association.
 Make the refuge as cosy as possible with bedding and familiar smells.

-Pheremones are natural chemicals produced by animals, some of which can reassure and reduce anxiety.
-Synthetic copies of these pheremones -as diffusers, sprays, collars and tablets have been made and shown to reduce fear and anxiety in dogs.
-Speak to your vet about the use of pheremones and possibly medications to help your dog through this anxious period, always making sure you use them according to instructions.
-Preferably install a pheremone diffuser in their den a couple of weeks prior to the expected fireworks.
+Pheromones are natural chemicals produced by animals, some of which can reassure and reduce anxiety.
+Synthetic copies of these pheromones -as diffusers, sprays, collars and tablets have been made and shown to reduce fear and anxiety in dogs.
+Speak to your vet about the use of pheromones and possibly medications to help your dog through this anxious period, always making sure you use them according to instructions.
+Preferably install a pheromone diffuser in their den a couple of weeks prior to the expected fireworks.

 If your dog becomes anxious and fearful with the onset of the fireworks, try not to respond.
 Getting cross or trying to persuade them it’s not a problem will not help!